 The SDMSServers Python script is edited in the folder Custom.
-This script delivers a dictionary which has to contain an entry for every BICsuite Server that is to be addressed by this BICsuite!Web installation.
+This script delivers a dictionary which has to contain an entry for every BICsuite Server that is to be addressed by this BICsuite!
+Web installation.
 The entry looks like this:

-Figure 2.4: Zope result window

 '''

 Server name that identifies the server in the BICsuite!Web

 user interface

 'servername' : {

-TCP/IP hostname or address under which the BICsuite Server is running
+TCP/IP hostname or address at which the BICsuite Server is running

-'HOST' : 'hostname',
+: 'hostname',

-Port at which the BICsuite Server is addressed 'PORT' : '2506',
+Port at which the BICsuite Server is addressed

+'PORT'

+: '2506',

-BASIC, PROFESSIONAL, ENTERPRISE 'VERSION' : 'BASIC',
+BASIC, PROFESSIONAL, ENTERPRISE

+'VERSION' : 'BASIC',

-Optional property stating whether BICsuite!Web should
+Optional property stating whether BICsuite!
+Web should

 cache the server connections

-'CACHE' : 'Y'
+: 'Y'

+'CACHE'

-Optional property stating for how long cached BICsuite!Web '''
+Optional property stating for how long cached BICsuite!Web

-'''

 server connections should continue to be valid

 Default setting is 60 seconds, only significant if 'CACHE' : 'Y'

 'TIMEOUT' : '60'

 }

 '''